MathildeJ/Fantasy_Bakes/README.md

 ![cake icon](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/cake_icon.png)

-As you can see from the code below, by adding the #surflystart anchor, we ensure that a Surfly session starts when this icon is clicked.
+As you can see from the code below, by adding the #surflystart anchor, we ensure that a Surfly session starts when this icon is clicked:

 ``` javascript